Guidelines for the Awarding of Financial Aid

 - Bright School reserves the right to withdraw any offer or award of a tuition grant if it is determined that incomplete, false or misleading information was used in the application process.

-- Tuition grants cannot be made in cases where a student’s account carries a past due balance.
-In cases where an award is made for the upcoming school year and the account subsequently becomes delinquent, Bright School reserves the right to withdraw the tuition grant offer.
+- Financial aid cannot be made in cases where a student’s account carries a past due balance.
+In cases where an award is made for the upcoming school year and the account subsequently becomes delinquent, Bright School reserves the right to withdraw the financial aid offer.

 - The income and resources of both parents must be included on any application.
 This policy applies to parents who are divorced, separated, cohabiting, adoptive parents, or adults with legal guardianship of the child(ren).